What A Google First-Price Auction Means For Digital Publishers

 That being said, publishers as a whole do need to be thinking about things like visitor engagement time and navigation bounces.
 These metrics provide a more granular look at authentic visitor engagement and offer long-term benefits given these recent changes.
 Using Big Data Analytics could offer some really powerful data in this process.

-When will this happen and what do we do next?
+When will the first-price auction happen and what do we do next?

 Google is going to start rolling this out slowly.

 They will start with smaller portions of web traffic and incrementally increase it in the coming months.
 It is a good time to keep an eye on all demand sources you’re utilizing.
 This change could close the doors of lots of various ad demand businesses.
 This space is notorious for having partners close their doors while still owing publishers money.

 To protect yourself, try to minimize the number of demand sources you work with and avoid long-term payment contracts with header bidding shops.

 Google will likely finish this rollout by the end of 2019 but it is anyone’s guess on how quickly it moves before then.
 Additionally, Google will likely have changes and modifications to some of how it will all operate as they go.

 If you have additional questions about Google’s switch to a first-price auction and how it might affect you, leave your comments below.
 I’m happy to answer them to the best of my ability.